 Ming Xiaoling Mausoleum (Purple Mountain)

 The Ming Xiaoling Mausoleum is the final resting place for the Hongwu Emperor Zhu Yuanzhang, the founder and first emperor of the Ming Dynasty.
 The mausoleum dates back to 1381 and was partially reconstructed in the mid-19th century.
-Visitors must not miss the breathtaking pedestrian walkway to the mausoleum, known as the Sacred Way, a 1.1-mile paved pathway featuring enormous statues of animals like camels, horses and elephants.
-One of the most photographed spots in Nanjing, an excellent time to visit the Sacred Way is during the peak of the fall colors season.
+Visitors must not miss the breathtaking pedestrian walkway to the mausoleum, known as the Sacred Way, a 1.1-mile paved pathway featuring enormous statues of animals like camels, horses, and elephants.
+One of the most photographed spots in Nanjing is an excellent time to visit the Sacred Way during the peak of the fall colors season.

-Red Line 2 – Muxuyuan Station or Purple Line 4 – Gangzicun station
+Red Line 2 – Muxuyuan Station or Purple Line 4 – Gangzicun Station

 Related: Top Attractions In Hong Kong